SellaRafaeli/jabjs/README.md

 That's it, you can now bind your objects to your DOM.using `jab.bind`, `jab.bindVar`, `jab.bindArr`, `jab.bindObj`.

 #### Demos and specs Page
-This tutorial is accompanied by [the JabJS demo page](http://www.sellarafaeli.com/jabjs-demo/index.html), which includes some HTML and the JabJS library.
-Every example given in this document can (and should) be executed on that page via the JavaScript console, to demonstrate JabJS usage.

-You are also encourage to download this repo and open [demo/specs.html](/demo/specs.html), which includes a working example of every piece of functionality.
+You are also encourage to download this repo and open [demos/specs.html](/demo/specs.html), which includes a working example of every piece of functionality.

+You may also download and observe [demos/todomvc/app.js], a working example of a Todo app, per the TodoMVC standard demonstration of JS libs.

+Concretely, to view a JabJS app in action:

+1. $ git clone git@github.com:SellaRafaeli/jabjs.git
+2. cd demos/todomvc
+3. python -m SimpleHTTPServer 8000 # assuming you have python
+4. # browse to localhost:8000

 #### Bind To Element
 Suppose you have an HTML element `<div id="div"></div>` and a POJS (plain old JavaScript object)